Your support will help us reach vulnerable people caught up in this crisis.

 CAFOD started working in Afghanistan in the late 1980s and a core part of our work has been to support Afghan organisations committed to improving the lives of vulnerable and marginalised people, supporting them to earn a living.

-Our local humanitarian experts have carried out rapid assessments to ensure the most vulnerable families are reached as quickly as possible.
-They are providing short-term cash assistance and emergency food packages to more than 8,000 small-scale farming families - approximately 60,000 people - in over 50 of the most drought-affected villages in the country to allow them to buy basic food for their families and plant their crops for next season.
+After the 2021 earthquake, our local humanitarian experts were providing short-term cash assistance and emergency food packages to more than 8,000 small-scale farming families - approximately 60,000 people - in over 50 of the most drought-affected villages in the country to allow them to buy basic food for their families and plant their crops for next season.